-

 Rescinding a termination resolution is possible when all items below apply:

-- Municipality paid the administrative certification fee for the year to keep the TID active.
+- Municipality paid the administrative fee for the year to keep the TID active.
 If the fee is paid, DOR considers the TID active.

-- April 15 deadline has not passed; the TID number is still coded on the current year assessment/tax roll parcels
+- April 15 deadline has not passed; the TID number is still coded on the current year assessment/tax roll

 Rescinding a termination resolution is not possible if any of the items below apply: